evkonradi/CardSocial/README.md

   ## Description

-  Card Social was created for people who are want to constantly exchange personal, social, or business information.
+  Card Social was made for people who want to constantly exchange personal, social, or business information.
+It allows to create personal, business, or social card with just the information you want to be displayed on this card.
+Then you can share the card code or QR code with your friends, business partners or new acquaintances so that they could easily retrieve your information when they need it.

   ## Usage
   You can access from your _favorite browser on your **computer, ipad, or mobile phone**_.

-  Creating your **personal, business, or social card**.
+  Create your **personal, business, or social card**.
 Registering is simple, just use your email and create a password.
 Once logged in, you can store all of your information and then decide which information you want to appear on a specific card.

   Users can either type in a card code or simply scan the QR code to connect with other users.